Malvika Subba: Career

-Subba has also been associated with Youth SpokesPerson for Action Aid's Hunger-Free Campaign, HIV/AIDS Youth Leader by UNICEF and worked with Shangrila Housing as Sales and Marketing Manager in 2009–2011.
+Subba has also been associated with Youth Spokesperson for Action Aid's Hunger-Free Campaign, HIV/AIDS Youth Leader by UNICEF and worked with Shangrila Housing as Sales and Marketing Manager in 2009–2011.

-In 2008, she has acted in movies and dramas like God Lives in The Himalayas, Good Bye Kathmandu and Hamri Shiwani.
+In 2008, she acted in movies and dramas like God Lives in The Himalayas, Good Bye Kathmandu and Hamri Shiwani.

 From April to October 2011, she worked as the chief editor for one of Nepal's leading fashion and lifestyle magazine, Navyaata.
 In 2011, Subba established her own retail clothing store with in-house designers.
 She is the Co-Founder and Creative Director of House of Alternative Apparel also known as HAA and Himalayan Climate Initiative(HCI).

 From 2015, she is the host and head judge of Mega Model which is now at its third season.

 Controversy

 In May 2022, a freelance makeup artist alleged that she had been repeatedly raped by a pageant organizer when she was 16 in 2014.
 She also alleged that she had told Subba about the ordeal at the time but Subba had refused to hear her out and dismissed her claims.
 Subba was criticized for publicly hosting events around feminism and women's rights while ignoring the plight of a victim.
 She later issued an apology and pledged to step away from such public platforms for the near future.